nyberry/nyberrysite/blog/chips.md

 Your GP surgery is where you go when your new born baby needs immunising.
 When your toddler has a limp.
 When your child has asthma.
 When your teenager is having mood swings.

-Your GP is who you go to when you’ve found a lump.
+It's where you go for help when you’ve found a lump.
 When your mother is forgetting things.
 When your grandfather, late in the day, is taking his final breaths.

 The system is far from perfect.
 There's always room for improvement.
 Sometimes there aren't enough people delivering care to match the demands of the people who need to receive it.
 And recent moves towards bigger, scaled-up surgeries have presented a particular challenge to the relationships families have traditionally had with their doctors.